airattack10/greystoneprep/index.md

 <p class="stat-headline">ZERO COST FOR GREYSTONE EXTRAS</p>

-<p class="stat-text">All that Greystone provides is included in the normal Schreiner tuition and fees.&nbsp;</p>
+<p class="stat-text">All that Greystone provides is included in the normal Ozark tuition and fees.&nbsp;</p>
 </div>

 <div class="stat5">